This post may contain affiliate links.

 2. Buy second hand

 Have a good search on selling websites, such as eBay, along with social media pages and in charity shops before you buy new.
 Shopping second hand will make your money go further – you’ll be able to buy quality pieces for bargain prices and give clothes a second-lease of life, reducing what goes to landfill.
-I LOVE a preloved clothing bargain – take a look at some of my favourite buys!
+I LOVE a preloved clothing bargain – why not take part in Oxfam’s second-hand September campaign and see what treasures you can find?

 3. Invest in denim